U.S. companies facing worker shortage race to automate

 The attempt to save money through technology does not come down to just installing more robots in factories.
 Instead, companies appear to be confronting the lack of low-cost workers by investing in software and machines that can perform tasks ranging from human resources management to filling prescriptions.

-Citigroup Inc (C.N), for instance, said that it is expanding its cloud infrastructure to replace routine tasks that used to require human labor.
-Health insurance company UnitedHealth Group (UNH.N) told investors that its automation efforts should save the company over $1 billion next year.
-And Corona beer brewer Constellation Brands Inc (STZ.N) said that its spending on automation should increase the efficiency in which it packs bottles in a variety pack, shaving costs.
+Citigroup Inc, for instance, said that it is expanding its cloud infrastructure to replace routine tasks that used to require human labor.
+Health insurance company UnitedHealth Group told investors that its automation efforts should save the company over $1 billion next year.
+And Corona beer brewer Constellation Brands Inc said that its spending on automation should increase the efficiency in which it packs bottles in a variety pack, shaving costs.

 Those investments are helping keep wage growth in line despite historically-low unemployment.
 Average hourly earnings were unchanged in October despite the unemployment rate falling to 3.5% from 3.7%, while the annual increase in wages fell slightly to 2.9%.